AndrewLamWARC/react-state-demos/readme.md

 Some libraries like mobx and zustand can handle async tasks without any need for external libraries.

-Async actions, state libraries like redux normally cannot handle async actions alone.
+State libraries like redux normally cannot handle **async actions** alone.
 An additional library like react-thunk is needed to handle async actions.

 State libraries can be classified between provider based and non-provider based.
-Provider based libraries frequently result in pyramid of a doom provider component tree.
+Provider based libraries frequently result in pyramid of doom provider component tree.
-Needless to say, I prefer provider-less libraries, however the most common state management libraries are provider based.
+I prefer provider-less libraries, however most common state management libraries are provider based.

 ## Demos